Mon April 15, 2019 - Northeast Edition #8 Jennifer McKevitt - CEG Correspondent

 quartz content; and

-Additionally, she said, "Each individual tunnel route has special geological and hydrogeological conditions, which will help design the TBM equipment for a safe and proper use."
+Additionally, Herrenknecht said, "Each individual tunnel route has special geological and hydrogeological conditions, which will help the project partners to design the TBM equipment for a safe and proper use."

 At Mexico City's Túnel Emisor Poniente II (TEP II), a Robbins Crossover (XRE) TBM has excavated at record-breaking speeds through varying geology — even breaking a national record of 62.33 ft.
 (57 m) in a single day.